Machine Learning (In) Security: A Stream of Problems: Data Collection Challenges

-Another point to consider when building a cybersecurity solution is that they may have regional characteristics that are reflected in the dataset and, as a consequence, in the model and its predictions.
-For instance, considering a malware detection task with two models that are based on classification trees: Model 1 (random forest with PE metadata~\cite{nfs}) is trained using data from region A and Model 2 (LightGBM with PE metadata~\cite{2018arXiv180404637A}) is trained with data from region B. When testing both models with test data from both regions (test dataset A, from region A, and test dataset B, from region B), we can see that they perform better in their respective regions and present a much higher false negative rate (FNR) in the opposite region (allowing a malware to be executed if this solution is applied in a different region that it was designed for, for example), as shown in Figure~\ref{fig:regional_datasets}.
+Another point to consider when building a cybersecurity solution is that they may have regional characteristics that are reflected in the dataset and, as a consequence, in the model and its predictions~\cite{10.1145/3433667.3433669}.
+For instance, considering a malware detection task with two models that are based on classification trees: Model 1 (random forest with PE metadata~\cite{nfs}) is trained using data from region A (BRMalware dataset~\cite{nfs}) and Model 2 (LightGBM with PE metadata~\cite{2018arXiv180404637A}) is trained with data from region B (EMBER dataset~\cite{2018arXiv180404637A}).
+Ceschin et al. showed that when testing both models with test data from both regions (test dataset A, from region A, and test dataset B, from region B), they perform better in their respective regions and present a much higher false negative rate (FNR) in the opposite region (allowing malware to be executed if this solution is applied in a different region that it was designed for, for example), as shown in Fig.~\ref{fig:regional_datasets}.
 Thus, it is important to consider collecting new data when implanting a known solution to a new target scenario (or region).

-\todo[inline]{Fabrício: I think that this network paragraph is not in the right place, where should we put it?}